5 Tips to Save Money in Your Home Bakery

 But cupcakes require frosting and now my frugal nature was faced with a massive problem…

-I’m sure you know full well that you always have to make more frosting than what you actually end up using, so you always end up with left over frosting.
+I’m sure you know from experience that you always have to make more frosting than what you actually end up using, so you always end up with left over frosting.

-Desperate to not waste the excess of my ultimate cream cheese frosting, I always scooped the left overs into a bowl and put it in the freezer.
-After accumulating about a litre of this left over frozen frosting, the time had come to do something with it.
+Desperate to not waste the excess of my ultimate vanilla frosting, I always scooped the left overs into a bowl and put it in the freezer.
+After accumulating about a liter of this left over frozen frosting, the time had come to do something with it.

 I had heard about Pumpkin & Cream cheese muffins and decided to try using my left over frozen frosting as the filling since it is about 60% cream cheese anyway.